Jaybit0/SpeedQuestAndroid/README.md

 ## Communication

 The app communicates via WebSocket and Json-Packets.
+Packets can dynamically be registered without modifying the actual client.

+### Registering packets in the client

 ## Dependencies